Installing Concrete5 on CentOS 6.7

 My name is Ito and I am an infrastructure engineer

-and of course they use a CMS, so we have many opportunities to work with not only servers but also CMS.
+Of course, many of them use a CMS, so we have plenty of opportunities to work with CMSs in addition to servers.

 This time, I tried using Concrete5